fredfeng/CS162/homework/hw5/README.md

 may easily end up with an infinite loop--in which case the autograder will time out and assign you a score of zero.
 Take extra care to ensure that your occurs check is _implemented and correct_ before you submit.

+### March 5, 2021 update

+* `unify` has been renamed to `unify_helper`, and a new function named `unify` is used to invoke the helper.
+The `apply_sub` helper in `type_infer` has been moved to `unify`.
+This ensures that the output of `unify` itself will be "fully substituted", not just the output of `type_infer`. **If you started before March 5, you must make a similar change to your existing code or else your (correct) answers will not match the autograder's.**
+* Some people had difficulty getting their code compile with the autograder on the previous assignments, despite their code being correct.
+We have just added a `typeinfer.mli` file (note: *mli* not *ml*) that can be used to check if your code will compile on the autograder.
+Just drop it into the same directory as `typeinfer.ml` and run `make test`.
+* `test.ml` has been updated with an improved `unify` check and some additional examples.